 Brochure site - a 2-3 page web site that simply states who your company is, where you do business, and how to contact you.
 This is really an important first step to help people find you.
 How this is done is important, for how you begin can have lasting future repercussions.

 The best approach to a custom web site is iterative process design.
 You get up version one of your site, which has your core functionality.
 Then every month or so, add to your site and change or tailor your site, based on how customers are using it, and what next modules are deemed most important to you.
 When you find that a series of customers drop off a certain page, how can that page be changed to capture those potential customers?
-Iterative design continually improves what you have, builds on it, and continuously tests, as well as adds modules that were deemed able to be implemented at a later stage (month 2, month 3...).
+Iterative design has been around for a while.
+It's a way of viewing your web site as an ongoing marketing and sales piece that can be continually improved, added on to, and rearranged, in order to reach more customers, capture more sales, and move with the market and with user preferences.
 Because your project is on-line in stages, it is the most cost effective way to develop a web site.
 Google "iterative design", it really is the best way to develop a smart and effective web site.